 Internship Acceptance Policy.
-Students who participate in the APPIC match are reminded that the match is binding - in other words, once matched, the intern is expected to complete their internship at that site.
-Students who interview for non-APPIC internships are not to accept an internship offer until approval is given by the Program Director or Director of Clinical Training.
+Students are not to accept an internship offer until approval is given by the Program Director or Director of Clinical Training.
 Verbal acceptance of an internship is considered binding by program faculty and breaking such an agreement will be considered by the faculty to be unethical and unprofessional.
 In extenuating circumstances students can petition the faculty for permission to change internship sites.
-Once an internship is accepted, the student must complete and submit an Internship Plan to the University Internship Coordinator (See Appendix J).
+Once an internship is accepted, the student must complete and submit an Internship Plan to the University Internship Coordinator (See Appendix O).

 Applying for the Internship License/Authorization.
-Students who obtain an approved school-based internship in Colorado must apply for an Intern Authorization or TEE from CDE prior to beginning internship.
+Students who obtain an approved schoolbased internship in Colorado must apply for an Intern Authorization or TEE from CDE prior to beginning that internship.
 You are allowed to practice for one year under an Intern license and are eligible to receive pay with this license.
 This license formalizes your position as an intern both with CDE and with your district.
 Forms are available from CDE or your university supervisor.
 Students who complete internship out of state will need to comply with relevant state licensure statutes.